 You should also go in expecting to lose or break the bottle at some point, so leave the S'well bottles and Yeti mugs at home.
 Go with an inexpensive bottle on the smaller side given the fact you won't want to carry around a five pound bottle of water just to save $3 per bottle of water from a park kiosk.

 5. Cross Body Purse

 You're likely going to be running around the parks trying to keep track of children, strollers, your significant other, and any number of things.
-The last thing you want to worry about are your valuables like car keys, phones, and wallet.
+The last thing you want to worry about is your valuables like car keys, phones, and wallet.
 A normal purse or wallet just won't cut it at Disney.

-Bring a sling purse, cross body purse that you can quickly take out of the stroller and bring on a ride with you.
+Bring a sling purse, or cross body purse that you can quickly take out of the stroller and bring on a ride with you.
 It will be a life and time saver.

 6. Portable Fan